Article 18 Classification of ICT-related incidents and cyber threats

 -

-Financial entitiesas defined in Article 2, points (a) to (t) shall classify cyber threatsas defined in Article 2, point (8), of Regulation (EU) 2019/881: any potential circumstance, event or action that could damage, disrupt or otherwise adversely impact network and information systems, the users of such systems and other persons as significant based on the criticality of the services at risk, including the financial entity’s transactions and operations, number and/or relevance of clients or financial counterparts targeted and the geographical spread of the areas at risk.
+Financial entitiesas defined in Article 2, points (a) to (t) shall classify cyber threatsmeans ‘cyber threat’ as defined in Article 2, point (8), of Regulation (EU) 2019/881; as significant based on the criticality of the services at risk, including the financial entity’s transactions and operations, number and/or relevance of clients or financial counterparts targeted and the geographical spread of the areas at risk.

 RTS Paragraph is expanded on in a regulatory technical standard. -

-The ESAsEuropean Supervisory Authority shall, through the Joint Committeethe committee of the EBA, EIOPA and ESMA and in consultation with the ECB and ENISA, develop common draft regulatory technical standards further specifying the following:
+The ESAsEuropean Supervisory Authority shall, through the Joint Committeemeans the committee referred to in Article 54 of Regulations (EU) No 1093/2010, (EU) No 1094/2010 and (EU) No 1095/2010; and in consultation with the ECB and ENISA, develop common draft regulatory technical standards further specifying the following:

 -

-the criteria set out in paragraph 1, including materiality thresholds for determining major ICT-related incidentsan ICT-related incident that has a high adverse impact on the network and information systems that support critical or important functions of the financial entity or, as applicable, major operational or security payment- related incidents, that are subject to the reporting obligation laid down in Article 19(1);
+the criteria set out in paragraph 1, including materiality thresholds for determining major ICT-related incidentsmeans an ICT-related incident that has a high adverse impact on the network and information systems that support critical or important functions of the financial entity; or, as applicable, major operational or security payment-related incidentsmeans an operational or security payment-related incident that has a high adverse impact on the payment-related services provided;, that are subject to the reporting obligation laid down in Article 19(1);

 -

-the criteria to be applied by competent authoritiesas defined in Article 46 for the purpose of assessing the relevance of major ICT-related incidentsan ICT-related incident that has a high adverse impact on the network and information systems that support critical or important functions of the financial entity or, as applicable, major operational or security payment-related incidentsa single event or a series of linked events unplanned by the financial entities referred to in Article 2(1), points (a) to (d), whether ICT-related or not, that has an adverse impact on the availability, authenticity, integrity or confidentiality of payment-related data, or on the payment-related services provided by the financial entity, to relevant competent authoritiesas defined in Article 46 in other Member States’, and the details of reports of major ICT-related incidentsan ICT-related incident that has a high adverse impact on the network and information systems that support critical or important functions of the financial entity or, as applicable, major operational or security payment-related incidentsa single event or a series of linked events unplanned by the financial entities referred to in Article 2(1), points (a) to (d), whether ICT-related or not, that has an adverse impact on the availability, authenticity, integrity or confidentiality of payment-related data, or on the payment-related services provided by the financial entity, to be shared with other competent authoritiesas defined in Article 46 pursuant to Article 19(6) and (7);
+the criteria to be applied by competent authoritiesas defined in Article 46 for the purpose of assessing the relevance of major ICT-related incidentsmeans an ICT-related incident that has a high adverse impact on the network and information systems that support critical or important functions of the financial entity; or, as applicable, major operational or security payment-related incidentsmeans an operational or security payment-related incident that has a high adverse impact on the payment-related services provided;, to relevant competent authoritiesas defined in Article 46 in other Member States’, and the details of reports of major ICT-related incidentsmeans an ICT-related incident that has a high adverse impact on the network and information systems that support critical or important functions of the financial entity; or, as applicable, major operational or security payment-related incidentsmeans an operational or security payment-related incident that has a high adverse impact on the payment-related services provided;, to be shared with other competent authoritiesas defined in Article 46 pursuant to Article 19(6) and (7);

 -

-the criteria set out in paragraph 2 of this Article, including high materiality thresholds for determining significant cyber threatsa cyber threat the technical characteristics of which indicate that it could have the potential to result in a major ICT-related incident or a major operational or security payment-related incident.
+the criteria set out in paragraph 2 of this Article, including high materiality thresholds for determining significant cyber threatsmeans a cyber threat the technical characteristics of which indicate that it could have the potential to result in a major ICT-related incident or a major operational or security payment-related incident;.

 proportionality Paragraph allows for application of the proportionality principle according to Article 4. -